Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select the number of started rounds
+Select the number of started rounds.
+Use this as an extension method on StatisticsState

 ##### Returns